magicshifter/MS3000/README.md

 Module Facts
 ------------
 *	Firmware: A C/C++ project, targeting the ESP8266 processor used in the MagicShifter 3000.
 The entry point is src/MS3KOS.cpp.
 *	WebInterface: a React-based web application designed to be served directly from the MagicShifter 3000.
+This is the website you see when you visit http://magicshifter.local/ for example.
 *	Assets: Static files, such as initial bitmaps and fonts, that are needed/used by either of the other components to provide functionality.

 Please note: each module has its own README.md too!